 It’s a good introduction to the trail to warm up the legs and soak up the French ambiance but nothing in terms of sheer rugged wild beauty which is yet to come.

-If you’re looking to shorten your Tour du Mont Blanc trek into less days, this the traditional route through Bionassay is one of the recommended stages to skip.
+If you’re looking to shorten your Tour du Mont Blanc trek into less days, then the traditional route through Bionassay is one of the recommended stages to skip.
+However I would never recommend skipping variant stage 1 – it’s one of my favourites!
+However if you simply don’t have time and for example want to do the half TMB to Courmayeur but only have 3 days and don’t want to hike longer than the standard stages each day then it would make sense to start in Les Contamines and skip this stage.
 This can be done by taking the bus from Chamonix to Les Contamines and starting your trail there.
-Or from getting an airport transfer direct to Les Contamines which is often easier as catching the bus from Chamonix can take a long time as you need to change in St Gervais and often the wait time is frustratingly long.
-Depending on the timetable schedule it can take between 2-4 hours to reach Les Contamines.
-Consider a private transfer if there’s a group of you or travel directly from the airport on a transfer into Les Contamines.
+Or if you’re coming direct from Geneva Airport you can get an airport transfer direct to Les Contamines (which is easier than catching the bus from Chamonix to Les Contamines because you need to change bus in St Gervais and often the wait time is frustratingly long).
+Depending on the timetable schedule it can take between 2-4 hours to reach Les Contamines on public transport.
+Consider a private transfer if there’s a group of you.

 If you’re looking how to make stage 2 slightly easier, consider taking the Bellevue cable car to cut 2 hrs off your trail & push on through Les Contamines to stay at the first refuge on the trail after the town.
 Nant Borrant is a gorgeous chalet refuge 1 hr up the trail (up a very steep hill!) which will give you a head start the following day